Capacity development for a monitoring, reporting and verification (MRV) system in Turkey

 State of implementation/results

 - Since the start of the project, around 1,000 participants have acquired the necessary skills to draft and submit monitoring plans and annual emissions reports through capacity building activities.
-An innovative, tailor-made data management system (DMS) has been developed.
+An innovative, tailor-made web-based data management system (DMS) has been developed.
 With its key characteristics of transparency, precision and comparability, the DMS enables the steering of mitigation actions and the monitoring of progress towards climate change-related targets.
 A training curriculum for the verifiers has been prepared in accordance with the EU-ETS system and ISO 14064, thus, the verification system infrastructure has been established on a regular basis.

 - The booklet “MRV in Practice - Experience in Turkey with designing and implementing a system for monitoring, reporting and verification of GHG emissions” has been prepared to present the experiences and lessons learned during the establishment of the tailor-made MRV system for the energy and industry sector in Turkey.